6.1 Program enrolment

 - the Regulations pertaining to unsatisfactory progress at section 11.

-On the advice of the relevant Course Coordinator, Professional Experience Coordinator or Clinical Coordinator, a student may also be withdrawn from a professional experience or community engagement placement by:
+On the advice of the relevant Course Coordinator or Professional Experience Coordinator, a student may also be withdrawn from a professional experience or community engagement in accordance with:

-- the Executive Dean under the Student Conduct Policy if the student is alleged to have committed an act of misconduct including a breach of the professional conduct expectations or placement guidelines of the supervising organisation, or the published Faculty or School policy, procedures, protocols and/or guidelines relating to such placements; or
+- the Student Conduct Policy if the student is alleged to have committed an act of misconduct including a breach of the professional conduct expectations or placement guidelines of the supervising organisation, or the published Faculty or School policy, procedures, protocols and/or guidelines relating to such placements; or

-- the Associate Vice-Chancellor or Campus Dean under the Serious Student Health Conditions Policy if the student is in a state of health, whether mental or physical, which makes the student unfit to undertake the placement at that time.
+- the Serious Student Health Conditions Policy if the student is in a state of health, whether mental or physical, which makes the student unfit to undertake the placement at that time.

 6.5.1 In special circumstances the Course Coordinator may approve a student's substituting an equivalent unit from this or another university for a required unit in a program.
 Where a substitute unit was undertaken at ACU, that unit will be recorded on the student's academic transcript.
 Where the unit was undertaken at another university, it will be handled as cross-institutional study.